Thinking of taking the next step with someone special? Head off money headaches by talking about your finances first.

 Yes, it sounds like a buzzkill, but the truth is, making a habit of discussing your shared goals and attitudes toward money may help strengthen your romance—especially in the long run.
-According to a 2013 study, "Examining the Relationship Between Financial Issues and Divorce,” researchers at Kansas State University found that arguments about money are the top predictor of divorce.

 By starting an honest and open conversation about this often touchy issue now, you’re less likely to run into major money-related road bumps later.

 Here are six questions to help you come up with a financial game plan, zoom in on potential differences that should be addressed and, with some luck, avoid the kinds of issues that can lead to both financial and relationship headaches.